 About the Study

-In 2022, the Chief Evaluation Office (CEO) partnered with Veterans' Employment and Training Service (VETS) and funded independent contractor Westat and its subcontractors Westat Insight, American Institutes for Research, and Manhattan Strategy Group to conduct an Evaluation of the VETS Employment Navigator and Partnership Pilot (ENPP).
+In 2022, the Chief Evaluation Office (CEO) partnered with Veterans' Employment and Training Service (VETS) and funded independent contractor Westat and its subcontractors Westat Insight and American Institutes for Research to conduct an Evaluation of the VETS Employment Navigator and Partnership Pilot (ENPP).
 The implementation and outcomes study aims to understand and build evidence on the use of VETS employment navigators to improve outcomes for transitioning service members (TSMs) and military spouses.

 This Department of Labor-funded project was a result of the annual process to determine the department’s research priorities for the upcoming year.
 It contributes to the labor evidence-base to inform employment and training programs and policies and addresses Departmental strategic goals and priorities.

 - Implementation Study: To what extent is ENPP implemented as intended and what, if any, differences exist across sites?
 What barriers did participants face, and to what extent did employment navigators remove those barriers?
 What were opportunities and challenges in the relationship between navigators and the public workforce system?
 What strategies are promising or effective in meeting diversity, equity, inclusion, and accessibility goals?
 What do we need to know to be able to replicate ENPP?

 - Outcomes Study: What are the characteristics of ENPP participants?
 What barriers do participants face?
 What increases in employment readiness do ENPP participants display compared to before they used a navigator?
 What outcomes are experienced by ENPP participants 6 months post-separation (such as employment, income, alignment with their desired goals)?
 Do employment outcomes differ for key subgroups of ENPP participants?
 How do employment navigators influence the trajectory of employment outcomes for TSMs who do not meet Career Readiness Standards (CRS)?